24 hours in SINGAPORE

 Morning Activities

 Singapore is a tropical country, so the chance that you will model your cute summer dress is quite high.
-But you better take also a light cardigan or a large scarf with you since the busses, malls, and many restaurants are air-conditioned.
-Although they are not as cold as in the US, but still chilly enough to catch the flu.
+But you better take also a light cardigan or a large scarf with you since the buses, malls, and many restaurants are air-conditioned.
+Although they are not as cold as in the US, they are still chilly enough to catch the flu.

 The fastest way to get there is walking – within 20 minutes you’ll be at South Bridge Road where especially the blocs between Cross Street and Sago Lane are just amazing.